Byteflair/contributing-policy/README.md

 Explain why you’ve made the change in the first place.
 This is the perfect opportunity to reflect on what you’re doing and to provide context – whether it’s to satisfy a user requirement, to fix a bug or to make another change easier to make in the future.

+Use the following template for commit messages.

 ```
 Issue Reference - Short one line title.

+Value delivered

 Description of what the change does